 It stands to reason that if you don’t want to go to the grocery store, you probably aren’t terribly interested in heading to the doctor’s office, either.

-Experts at Pivot Point Consulting recently noted that “Pre-COVID-19, telehealth constituted a very small percentage of overall visit volume.
-A recent study, Telehealth and Appointment Volume during COVID-19 from WELL Data Insights estimates that through 2020, telehealth will remain at about 15% of overall visit volume.”
+Experts at Pivot Point Consulting recently noted that “Pre-COVID-19, telehealth constituted a very small percentage of overall visit volume.”

 Pivot Point Consulting has identified five key factors that will influence the long-term trajectory of telehealth: